The Best Shades for Living Room Windows

 A Modern Twist on a Classic Roman Shade

 For a soft, elegant look in your living room, Roman shades are a modern and clean-lined alternative to traditional full-length draperies.
 Plus, they're an excellent way to add visual interest if your living room has a lot of whites and neutrals.
 Vignette® Modern Roman Shades, for instance, feature luxurious colors and textures in a wide range of styles and fold sizes.

-Want more light control?
-You can pair a light-filtering shade with a room-darkening back panel.
-And since fabrics are available by the yard, you can create decorative matching accents on pillows and upholstered furniture.
+Want more light control from your living room shades?
+Try choosing a product that pairs a light-filtering shade with a room-darkening back panel.
+And since fabrics are available by the yard, you can create decorative matching pillows or other accents for upholstered furniture.
 An added bonus—Vignette shades have no exposed rear cords for enhanced child safety and a clean look from the outside.

 Designer Screen Shades and UV Protection

 Even on cloudy days, UV rays can fade and damage your artwork, fabrics and carpet.
 They can also dry out and bleach your hardwood floors and wood furniture, breaking down the paint or stain finishes and joint sealants.
 To protect your living room furnishings, solar shades, such as Designer Screen Shades, offer excellent UV protection and come in hundreds of gorgeous fabrics as well as opacities ranging from sheer to opaque and from 14% to 0% openness.

 You don't have to stick to solar shades for UV protection though.
 Virtually all Hunter Douglas shades, blinds and shutters filter at least 75% of the sun's rays when installed over double-glazed glass windows.